Add and edit patient demographic and contact information from the Edit Patient Information window.

-- Credit Type: A one letter code that your office can use to track credit worthiness of patients based on credit reports, history of payment, or whatever criteria you prefer.
-These letters are simply for your information and are not used internally.
-One method is using A, B, or C. If credit is unknown, you can use a 0.
+- Credit Type: A one letter code that the office can use to track credit worthiness of patients based on credit reports, history of payment, or another preferred criteria.
+These letters are informational only.
+One method is using A, B, or C. If credit is unknown, users can use a 0.
 The code displays in appointments when CreditType is added to an appointment view, and in other places throughout the program.
 Corresponds with the ABC0 Display Field.

 - Included in Super Family Billing: Only visible when the patient is a guarantor of a family included in a Super Family.
 If checked, this patient will show as the patient on super statements (statements that include the account activity for all super family members).

 - Billing Type: The patient's billing type.
 Customize options in Definitions: Billing Types.
 The default Billing Type is set in Practice Setup.
 To change, user must have the Patient Billing Type Edit security permission.

 - If the preference in Family Module Preferences for New patient primary insurance plan sets patient billing type is checked, when a new primary insurance plan is created for the patient, and a billing type is set for the plan, the patient's billing type will automatically change to match.
-(If you change an existing plan's billing type, it will not automatically change the patient's billing type).
+(If a user changes an existing plan's billing type, it will not automatically change the patient's billing type).